 Set up Milestones

 Milestones are important dates that represent a turning point in a project or the end of a specific phase.
 The Gantt allows us to keep an eye on these dates with a different visual shown as a diamond.
 To set a milestone in your Gantt, simply select one date and click "Set as milestone" at the bottom of your calendar pop-up window:

 Update items directly from the Gantt View

 There's no need to toggle between board views to make changes!
 Click on any of the bars in the Gantt to open up the item's pop-up view.
 From here, you can make any changes to item details or updates!
 For instance, easily make an item a milestone straight from the Gantt by clicking on the Timeline Column in the pop-up view and setting the milestone!

 Filter your items

 Filter your Gantt to display only relevant information you want to see!
 Filters can be applied temporarily or saved for future reference!

-Share your Gantt with others via a shareable link or an embed code or export it to Excel!
+You can share your Gantt with others via a shareable link or an embed code.
 Learn more about sharing your board views here.